I had been receiving quite a number of inquiries regarding my video on how to create annotations in PDF.JS.

 The web application can run in IE and Webkit based browsers like Chrome and Firefox and works on mobile browsers and usable when integrated in hybrid apps.
 And, while I do not have any physical tablets or smartphone with a good amount of RAM, this has been tested in an Android emulator.

-Annotationeer also comes with a utility where users can import the annotations that they saved in PDF.JS to a physical PDF file using iText.
+Annotationeer also comes with a utility where users can import the annotations that they saved in PDF.JS to a physical PDF file using iText or Aspose.
 I have managed to create code in both Java and C#.

 Oh yeah.
 One more thing.
 Annotationeer has also been tested to run in mobile browsers.